cetic/fadi/USERGUIDE.md

 [Apache Superset](https://superset.incubator.apache.org) provides some interesting features to explore your data and build basic dashboards.

-Head to the Superset interface, if you are using **minikube**, you can use the following command :
+Head to the Superset web interface by taping in your browser the `superset.traefikIngress.host`.
+E.g. :
 ```
-minikube service -n fadi fadi-superset
+http(s)://superset.test.local
 ```
 (the default credentials are `admin`/`password1`):